 For starters, some of the state functions are performed primarily for the benefit of capitalists, such as protection of private property rights broadly conceived and public infrastructure that, even if equally available to all (and that is far from usually the case), can only be profited from by capitalists.
 All those fearless Internet Entrepreneurs we hear so much about would have had nothing to profit from without the state paying not only for the basic research but, to a large degree, the lion’s share of the legwork involved in commercializing the internet.
 (See Mariana Mazzucato’s, The Entrepreneurial State, for a great deal more on this point.)
 The mythology of the much fated entrepreneur is not all (or even any) of what it is often hyped up to be.
 Private-sector “risk taking” is largely confined to competing over rewards that the state pretty much guarantees in aggregate, just not always (though quite often) at the micro level.
 Without certain guarantees from the state, capitalists will initiate off their own bat approximately diddly-squat.

 And then, of course, there is the capacity of the state to spend in excess of taxes.
-This can be done in a non-inflationary manner provided the state’s net spending corresponds to a private-sector desire, in aggregate, to maintain a financial surplus.
+This can be done in a non-inflationary manner provided the state’s net spending corresponds to a private-sector desire, in aggregate, to maintain (at full-employment output) a financial surplus.
 A given rate of saving above that of the rate of private investment can occur without causing negative income adjustments through multiplier effects provided the state is prepared to spend more than it taxes on a more or less ongoing basis.
 There is absolutely no need for a currency-issuing state to “balance its books” over any duration of time merely for the sake of its finances.
-The only time it makes sense to run a government surplus is if the non-government, in aggregate, intends to spend more than its income.
-The states of some small nations may face such circumstances once we allow for open-economy effects in which a nation might be running a current account surplus in excess of the domestic private sector’s intended financial surplus.
+The only time it makes sense to run a government surplus is if non-government behavior is such that overall spending is testing the economy’s productive limits.

 To the extent that state net spending encourages an expansion of productive capacity, private investment will be greater than it would have been in the absence of state activity.
 For example, if the state indicates to capitalist firm X that this year it wishes to place a large order equal to GX of its output and intends to increase this order over the next five years by ten percent each year, the firm, if already operating at normal capacity, can be pretty confident that it will be safe to expand capacity to meet the growing demand.
 The additional private investment will have multiplier effects of its own, adding further to capitalist production than would have occurred in the absence of the state expenditure.
 Not only will state activity be costless for capitalists, but capitalists will actually initiate more production and appropriate more surplus value than would otherwise have been the case.
 The profitability of this value creation is underpinned by state spending.